Kaleidosium/instagram-dms/README.md

 # instagram-dms

-Distraction-free way to use Instagram DMs on Desktop.
+Distraction-free way to view Instagram DMs on Desktop.

 ## Background